Unique Beaches in The South of Spain

 04 Dec 2016

 When you hear the word 'Spain' you can't help but think about parties, sunny weather and beaches!
-Usually the names of big cities such as Barcelona and Malaga are the ones that come to mind, forgetting that Spain si way much bigger and has many other spots to visit.
+Usually the names of big cities such as Barcelona, Ibiza or Malaga are the ones that come to mind, forgetting that Spain is way much bigger and has many other places to visit.

 Spain is surely known for its beautiful beaches; I have discovered that personally during my stay in this beautiful country and I would like to share with you some information about beaches in Almeria, Andalusia.
 Almeria is situated at the Southeast of Spain; all the beaches consist of mostly untouched coastlines of the Mediterranean some of them only reachable by foot.
 It's a wonderful experience to visit this province, due to the uniqueness of its natural landscapes, food, friendly inhabitants and beaches!!